Skip to main content

 The next unit to go under the brush.
 I give you the Anhalt-Zerbst Regiment!

-Apropos of nothing, I found an AI that, among other things, easily removes backgrounds from photographs, leaving just the subject to paste into or against another background.
+Apropos of nothing, I found an AI that, among other things, easily removes backgrounds from photographs, leaving just the subject in the foreground to paste into or against another background.
 Pixelcut.ai it is for anyone who might like to mess around with it to see what it can help you produce.

 Otherwise, just wrapping up summertime activities before various meetings and things kick in Monday morning at 9am with classes beginning the following Monday the 25th.
 While I well and truly enjoy working with (most) undergrads, my colleagues, developing/revising courses, and the scholarship of teaching and learning in general, I really could do without the departmental and program meetings which always go on far too long and come at less than convenient times whether in-person, or online.
 Sigh.